raoulmillais/doccit/README.md

 using this tool.
 The aim of this tool is not to set policy or be prescriptive.

-Beyond the readme, the tool should also facilitate and encourage more literate documentation.
-Whether that be usage examples, rationale, code docs, or whatever.
+Beyond the readme, the tool should also facilitate and encourage more literate documentation, whether that be usage examples, rationale, code docs, or whatever.
 It should be able to detect and be configured to read in other pages and links between markdown files and also prettify them and fix up the links.
 Note that the style and content of the documentation is entirely up to the individual